gonccalo/gofuck.js/README.md

-# GOGO_brain2js
+# gofuck.js
-Brainfuck to javascript transpiler written in GO
+Brainfuck to javascript transpiler written in GO using antlr4